-- Visas - Generally, visa is not needed for any stays shorter than 90 days, though some nationalities will need a valid EU Schengen visa.
+Generally, a visa is not needed for any stays shorter than 90 days, though some nationalities will need a valid EU Schengen visa.
 Make sure your passport is valid for at least 6 months from your planned date of return.
 If you are not sure about your visa status, contact your local Slovenian embassy.

-- Currency - Euro is the official currency in Ljubljana,, since Slovenia is a member of the EU.
-ATMs are widely available, and credit as well as debit cards are accepted by most businesses and establishments throughout the country.
+Euro is the official currency in Ljubljana since Slovenia is a member of the EU.
+ATMs are widely available, and credit, as well as debit cards, are accepted by most businesses and establishments throughout the country.

-- Weather - Ljubljana has continental climate, characterized by cold winters and warm summers.
+Ljubljana has a continental climate, characterized by cold winters and warm summers.
 Average temperatures range from are -2° in January to 21° in July.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Ljubljana, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Ljubljana, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Ljubljana Weather Averages (Temperatures)